 “Nuron Mukumi combines empathetic, perfect technique with a sure eye for the dramaturgy of piano compositions: a talent that combines rigour and playfulness.” – Werner Theurich, Spiegel Online

-In 2010 Nuron Mukumi was accepted into the master class of Prof. Lev Natochenny and studied at the Hochschule für Musik und Darstellende Kunst in Frankfurt am Main until 2015.
-Since 2015 Mukumi has been studying with Prof. Natochenny at the Kalaidos Hochschule für Musik in Zürich and started in December 2019 his Diplôme Supérieur de Concertiste at the École Normale de Musique de Paris.
-The young pianist Nuron Mukumi has been a mentor of the Bad Homburg Schlosskonzerte Foundation since 2017.
+In 2010 Nuron Mukumi was accepted into Prof. Lev Natochenny’s class and studied at the Hochschule für Musik und Darstellende Kunst in Frankfurt am Main until 2015.
+Nuron continued studying with Prof. Natochenny at the Kalaidos Hochschule für Musik in Zurich from 2015 till 2021.
+Additionally he studied in Paris and received in spring 2021 the Diplôme Supérieur de Concertiste (Superior Diploma of Performance) at the École Normale de Musique de Paris.
+Furthermore, the young pianist has been a scholarship holder of the Bad Homburg Schlosskonzerte Foundation since 2017.

-Nuron Mukumi has given concerts among others in the following venues: Mariinsky Theatre St. Petersburg, Alte Oper Frankfurt, Salle Cortot Paris, Konzerthaus Berlin, Sendesaal des Hessischen Rundfunks, Martinskirche Basel, Weilburger Schlosskonzerte, Bad Homburger Schlosskonzerte.
+Nuron Mukumi has performed in the following concert venues: Mariinsky Theatre St. Petersburg, Alte Oper Frankfurt, Salle Cortot Paris, Konzerthaus Berlin, Frankfurt Radio Symphony Hall, Weilburger Schlosskonzerte and Bad Homburger Schlosskonzerte.

-“Out of the most technically fine young artists, Mukumi already stands out as an interpreter of class”, with these words Frankfurter Allgemeine Zeitung characterizes this young artist.
-And it continues to rave: “The audience, whose hearts he had already won, rewarded his astonishing artistic maturity with a standing ovation.”
+“Out of the most technically fine young artists, Mukumi already stands out as an interpreter of class” – Frankfurter Allgemeine Zeitung